Waterloo Car Accident Lawyers

 For more than 60 years, our Waterloo car accident lawyers have been representing victims of negligence throughout Iowa, including those injured in devastating car accidents.
 We understand the many challenges you face and are prepared to provide you with the personalized legal guidance and support you need.

 We offer free initial consultations and can travel to meet you in the hospital or in your home if necessary.
-Call (319) 220-0416 or contact us online to get started.
+Call (319) 220-0416 or contact us online to get started with our attorneys in Waterloo or Iowa City.

 Who Is Eligible to File a Car Accident Claim in Iowa?